Robert Alda

-Robert Alda (born Alfonso Giuseppe Giovanni Roberto D'Abruzzo; February 26, 1914 – May 3, 1986) was an Italian-American theatrical and film actor, a singer, and a dancer.
+Robert Alda (born Alfonso Giovanni Giuseppe Roberto D'Abruzzo; February 26, 1914 – May 3, 1986) was an American theatrical and film actor.
 He was the father of actors Alan and Antony Alda.
 Alda was featured in a number of Broadway productions, then moved to Italy during the early 1960s.
 He appeared in many European films over the next two decades, occasionally returning to the U.S. for film appearances such as The Girl Who Knew Too Much (1969).

-Early life

-Alda, an American of Italian descent, was born Alfonso Giuseppe Giovanni Roberto D'Abruzzo in New York City, the son of Frances (née Tumillo) and Antonio D'Abruzzo, a barber born in Sant'Agata de' Goti, Benevento, Campania, Italy.
-(D'Abruzzo is a toponymic surname.)
-He graduated from Stuyvesant High School in New York in 1930.

 Career

 He began his performing career as a singer and dancer in vaudeville after winning a talent contest, and moved on to burlesque.

+In 1949, as part of the Jack Carson's radio program, Alda toured with Jack Carson and Marion Hutton.

 Alda is known for portraying George Gershwin in the biographical film Rhapsody in Blue (1945) as well as the talent agent in the Douglas Sirk classic Imitation of Life (1959).
 On Broadway, he originated the role of Sky Masterson in Guys and Dolls (1950), for which he won a Tony Award, and starred in What Makes Sammy Run?
 (1964).
 He was also the host of the DuMont TV version of the game show What's Your Bid?
 (May–June 1953).

+In the mid-1950s, Alda starred as espionage agent Colonel Bill Morgan in the syndicated TV series Secret Files USA, the episodes of which were based on stories from American intelligence services.
+He was host of the TV game show Can Do in 1956.

+His son Alan said "He was very famous but he hardly made much money because that was at a time when Warner had those seven-year contracts."

-Alda made two guest appearances with his son Alan on M*A*S*H, in the episodes "The Consultant" (January 1975) and "Lend a Hand" (February 1980).
-The latter episode also featured Antony Alda, his younger son by his second wife.
+Alda made two guest appearances with Alan on M*A*S*H, in the episodes "The Consultant" (January 1975) and, also with his younger son Antony Alda, "Lend a Hand" (February 1980).

-Alda appeared in an episode of The Feather and Father Gang in 1977.
+Alda appeared in an episode of The Feather & Father Gang in 1977.

 Personal life

 Alda's first wife, and mother of actor Alan Alda, Joan Browne, was a homemaker and former beauty pageant winner.
 They divorced in 1946.
-Alda was married to his second wife and mother of Antony, Flora Marino, an Italian actress whom he met in Rome, until his death.